virtser/ivote/README.md

 # Installation

+To install environment run *first_time_install.sh* script from root for the first time.

 To setup build for native, do these steps:

 first remove the facebook connect plugin to prevent errors when adding platforms: